-In the past, we let too many mistakes go, I think eradicating hate speech and inibut now we're a lot more radical.
-Recruittiating the Ten Commandments law was ment processes need to be in line with really the first step.
-At a certain point, the the Ten Commandments.
-And in general, high number of victims of hate speech it's become more difficult to operate if forced a change.
-People revolted.
-Enough was enough.
-Queer people were out on you aren't embracing intersectionality.
+In the past, we let too many mistakes go, but now we're a lot more radical.
+Recruitment processes need to be in line with the Ten Commandments.
+And in general, it's become more difficult to operate if you aren't embracing intersectionality.
 It even affects your taxes.
-You pay less tax the streets starting a revolution. if you are proactively LGBTI-friendly or work with intersectionality in mind.
-And Since then, things like having the LGBTI if you aren't really complying in practice, Commission has enabled us to have a you risk being closed down. role in reviewing and auditing political party platforms.
-And it's made it easier to "More activists put pressure on conservative politicians.
+You pay less tax if you are proactively LGBTI-friendly or work with intersectionality in mind.
+And if you aren't really complying in practice, you risk being closed down.